 Technology is constantly changing – are you?
-As a person it’s not so hard to keep up if (like me) technology is your passion, but changing a business, especially a large enterprise, to keep up can be a much harder pivot to make.
+If you are a person who’s passion, like me, is technology it’s not so hard to keep up, but changing a business, especially a large enterprise, to keep up can be a much harder pivot to make.

 So, what does it mean – well, from a technical perspective it’s simply not enough to just focus on “people and process”.
 There are traditional ways of thinking we need to remove – like bi-annual technology reviews, 3 year projects etc. The key components to a “Change enterprise” are that;